 Google Tag Manager makes it much easier to customize the data you track for your website.
 You can easily track custom events and test out new data collection methods.

-It works with many different data tools
+It works with many data tools

 In addition to tools from Google like Google Analytics and Google Ads, Google Tag Manager works with a long list of third-party tools, including Adobe Analytics, Salesforce, Twitter, and more.
 With Google Tag Manager, all your code for these tools is in one place.